Mothers’ Union in the Diocese of Worcester. In the County of Worcestershire and the County Borough of Dudley

 Through our work and prayer with families, children and people of all ages Mothers’ Union in the Diocese of Worcester is making an impact.

 We seek to work practically to educate and empower women and families across the diocese both through our local church and also locally according to need.

 Help schools with ‘Open the Book’

-Support refugees to settle into school and community
+Supporting refugees to settle into school and community

 Support and assist our priests with baptism and preparing couples for marriage

-Attend wedding fairs
+Attending wedding fairs

-Assist in foodbanks; centres for the homeless and isolated and support the elderly to remain in their own homes.
+Supporting the elderly to remain in their own homes.